arsuq/MemoryLanes/MemoryLanes/Tesseract.md

 # Tesseract

-The MemoryLanes use a concurrent data structure for tracking fragments.
-It's a virtual array allowing **safe multi-threaded, indexed access** to its cells **while expanding**.
+The MemoryLanes lib uses a virtual array allowing **safe multi-threaded, indexed access** to its cells **while expanding**.
 The actual storage are four jagged arrays with a side of 256 slots and total capacity of 2^31.
 It's constrained to reference types only for the atomic ops to work, but one could use the ```TesseractCell<T>``` (T : struct) as a class wrapper.
 The Cell is implicitly